anywhichway/lmdb-query/README.md

 # Change History (Reverse Chronological Order)

+2023-04-28 v1.5.0 Updated documentation.
+Refined code to address edge cases with v1.4.0 changes.

 2023-04-27 v1.4.0 POTENTIAL BREAKING CHANGE Slight modification to spec for functions passed as parts of a key in `keyMatch`.
 They should now return `undefined` in order to fail.
-Anything else will succeed, e.g. `(value) => value==false` would be `(value) => value===false||undefined`.
+Anything else will succeed, e.g. `(value) => value==false` would be `(value) => value===false ? value : undefined`.
 This makes the calling interface for `keyMatch`, `valueMatch` and `select` the same.
 Writing a select that transforms values in a simple way really requires the use of `undefined` and having all three portions of the query process behave the same way makes debugging easier.
 Also simplified use of `withExtensions`.

 2023-04-26 v1.3.0 Added `selector` as an export for use by `lmdb-index`.